Hey, I’m Harrison 👨🎨

 "When you call out things I didn't notice and when you put on your mentoring hat, I honestly feel like you have a lot of great ideas, Harrison, and you really have a good understanding of the craft because of your experience."

-Linart Seprioto, Marketing Management Trainee
+— Linart Seprioto, Marketing Manager

 ★